nwesterhausen/valheim-discordconnector/Metadata/README.md

 Fixes:

-- Highest and Lowest leaderboards were not checking the correct tables
+- Database connector for providing stat counts for individuals was only using the death table (not the correct table)

 ### Version 1.5.1